Using Git with a Hosted Repository

 - Run the following command.
 Make sure to use your Github email address.

-Since (mt) Media Temple manages the core WordPress installation for you as part of the WordPress Hosting service, you will only be able to use Git to manage plugins, themes, uploads, and other custom content.
+Since Media Temple manages the core WordPress installation for you as part of the Managed WordPress service, you will only be able to use Git to manage plugins, themes, uploads, and other custom content.
 You will need to use a custom .gitignore file to prevent Git from attempting to write to the core WordPress files.

 Start by opening the .gitignore file.